Marco Aldinucci’s Research Interests

 - Member of the supervisory board of doctoral programme in Innovation for the Circular Economy

-- Member of the board of advisors of Swiss innovation valley venture capital firm
+- Member of the board of advisors of Swiss innovation valley fintech firm

 - Member of the editorial board of Parallel Computing, Elsevier